 ‘We may not be so lucky to see the summit after all,’ our guide warned.
 I suddenly felt crestfallen.
 This was meant to be the grand finale of my soul searching trip.
 After my disappointment in Lhasa which I had nicknamed ‘Chinasa’ because of the Han Chinese ‘invasion’, I was hoping I’d find what I was seeking across these Tibetan plateaus.
 I had been carrying photos of my parents and brothers with me at the start of my trip, hoping I’d be able to ‘lay them to rest’ in these spiritual lands but nothing seemed quite fitting enough.

 We couldn’t give up now.
 We had journeyed so far to reach her.
-Sensing our urge, and with the epic vision of a myriad snow capped peaks just a kiss away,, our driver put our 4WD in to drive and we continued to climb towards her…
+Sensing our urge, and with the epic vision of myriad snow-capped peaks just a kiss away,, our driver put our 4WD in to drive and we continued to climb towards her…